GoXLR-on-Linux/goxlr-on-linux/README.md

 ### IMPORTANT

 > This script only works if the GoXLR is not turned off after a profile has been loaded in Windows.
-The GoXLR Mini, which is powered through USB, will lose it's configuration when you reboot unless you plug it into a port that ALWAYS supplies power.
+The GoXLR Mini, which is powered through USB, will lose it's configuration when you reboot unless you plug it into a port that ALWAYS supplies power (even when the system is turned off or reboots).

 ## FAQ